EqualStreetNames/equalstreetnames/INSTALL.md

 1. Create a [Mapbox token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/)

-1. Create a file named `.env` in the root directory of the project
+1. Create a file named `.env` in the `website/` directory of the project

 1. Add the following line to the `.env` file: `MAPBOX_TOKEN=[your Mapbox token]` replacing `[your Mapbox token]` with the token you created

-1. Choose the city you want to run locally
+1. Choose the city you want to run locally (command to run in `website/` directory)

     ```cmd
-    npm run serve:country:city
+    npm run build:country:city -- --serve
     ```

-    Example for Brussels, Belgium: `npm run serve:belgium:brussels`
+    Example for Brussels, Belgium: `npm run build:belgium:brussels -- --serve`

 1. Once installed and running, go to <http://localhost:1234/>

 ### Data update process

-1. Choose the city you want to update locally
+1. Choose the city you want to update locally (command to run in `process/` directory)

     ```cmd
     composer run update-data -- --city=country/city